-11.3.9 Write Disable (WRDI 04 h)
+11.3.9 Write Disable (WRDI 04h)

 The Write Disable (WRDI) command sets the Write Enable Latch (WEL) bit of the Status Register-1 (SR1[1]) to a '0'.

-The Write Enable Latch (WEL) bit may be set to a '0' by issuing the Write Disable (WRDI) command to disable Page Program (PP), Sector Erase (SE), Bulk Erase (BE), Write Registers (WRR), OTP Program (OTPP), and other commands, that require WEL be set to 1 for execution.
+The Write Enable Latch (WEL) bit may be set to a '0' by issuing the Write Disable (WRDI) command to disable Page Program (PP), Sector Erase (SE), Bulk Erase (BE), Write Registers (WRR), OTP Program (OTPP), and other commands, that require WEL be set to '1' for execution.
 The WRDI command can be used by the user to protect memory areas against inadvertent writes that can possibly corrupt the contents of the memory.
-The WRDI command is ignored during an embedded operation while WIP bit =1.
+The WRDI

-CS# must be driven into the logic high state after the eighth bit of the instruction byte has been latched in on SI.
-Without CS# being driven to the logic high state after the eighth bit of the instruction byte has been latched in on SI, the write disable operation will not be executed.
+CS# must be driven into the logic HIGH state after the eighth bit of the instruction byte has been latched in on SI.
+Without CS# being driven to the logic HIGH state after the eighth bit of the instruction byte has been latched in on SI, the write disable operation will not be executed.

-Figure 56 Write Disable (WRDI) command sequence
+Figure 57 Write Disable (WRDI) command sequence

-11.3.10 Clear Status Register (CLSR 30 h)
+11.3.10 Clear Status Register (CLSR 30h)

 The Clear Status Register command resets bit SR1[5] (Erase Fail Flag) and bit SR1[6] (Program Fail Flag).
 It is not necessary to set the WEL bit before the Clear SR command is executed.
-The Clear SR command will be accepted even when the device remains busy with WIP set to '1', as the device does remain busy when either error bit is set.
+The Clear SR command will be accepted even when the device remains busy with WIP set to 1, as the device does remain busy when either error bit is set.
 The WEL bit will be unchanged after this command is executed.

-Clear Status Register (CLSR) command sequence
+Figure 58 Clear Status Register (CLSR) command sequence

-11.3.11 ECC Status Register Read (ECCRD 18 h)
+11.3.11 ECC Status Register Read (ECCRD 18h)

-To read the ECC Status Register, the command is followed by the ECC unit (32 bit) address, the five least significant bits (LSb) of address must be set to zero.
+To read the ECC Status Register, the command is followed by the ECC unit (32 bit) address, the four least significant bits (LSb) of address must be set to '0'.
 This is followed by eight dummy cycles.
 Then the 8-bit contents of the ECC Register, for the ECC unit selected, are shifted out on SO 16 times, once for each byte in the ECC Unit.
-If CS# remains low the next ECC unit status is sent through SO 16 times, once for each byte in the ECC Unit, this continues until CS# goes high.
+If CS# remains LOW, the next ECC unit status is sent through SO 16 times, once for each byte in the ECC Unit, this continues until CS# goes HIGH.
 The maximum operating clock frequency for the ECC READ command is 133 MHz.
-See Automatic ECC for details on ECC unit.
+See "Automatic ECC" on page 106 for details on ECC unit.

-Figure 58ECC Status Register Read command sequence
+Figure 59 ECC Status Register Read command sequence